Twitter's Jack Dorsey pledges $1B of his Square equity for COVID-19 relief efforts

-Square Inc and Twitter Inc chief executive officer Jack Dorsey said on Tuesday that he pledged $1 billion (TL 6.7 billion) of his equity in the payments processor toward efforts aimed at fighting the coronavirus outbreak.
+Twitter Inc Chief Executive Officer Jack Dorsey on Tuesday pledged $1 billion of his stake in Square Inc, the payments processor that he co-founded and heads, to help fund relief efforts related to the coronavirus pandemic.

-In a series of tweets, Dorsey said the amount, representing about 28% of his wealth, will be donated to a charitable fund, Start Small LLC, which would later focus its attention to girls' health and education.
+In a series of tweets, Dorsey said the amount, representing about 28% of his wealth, will be donated to his charity fund, Start Small LLC, which would later focus its attention to universal basic income and girls' health and education.

 "Why now?
 The needs are increasingly urgent, and I want to see the impact in my lifetime," Dorsey said.
 "I hope this inspires others to do something similar.
 Life is too short, so let's do everything we can today to help people now."